pulilab/vue-django-feedback/docs/props.md

 - Type: `String`
 - Default: `undefined`

-This represents the name of the logged in user, if this and the email props are present the UI switch to Authenticated version go to the [Demo](demo) for more clarity
+This represents the name of the logged in user, if this and the email props are present, the UI will switch to the Authenticated version.
+Visit the [Demo](demo) for further explanation.

 ```html
 <vue-django-feedback name="My name!"></vue-django-feedback>